objcio/articles/2014-05-01-animations-explained.md

 > [ Lots of rectangles animating with different easing functions ]

 It's also possible, within limits, to create your own easing function using `+functionWithControlPoints::::`[^3].
-By passing in the _x_ and _y_ components of two control points of a cubic Bézier function, you can easily create custom easing functions, such as:
+By passing in the _x_ and _y_ components of two control points of a cubic Bézier curve, you can easily create custom easing functions, such as:

 [^3]: This method is infamous for having three nameless parameters.
 Not something that we recommend you make use of in your APIs.